 Recommended by: Sarah, Live Dream Discover

-Cruising the Causeway Coastal Route in Northern Ireland has all the components for a romantic UK getaway.
-Imagine, driving along with the rugged Irish coastline on one side and iconic fields of green on the other.
+Cruising the Causeway Coastal Route in Northern Ireland is perfect for a couple’s holiday.
+Imagine driving with the rugged Irish coastline on one side and iconic fields of green on the other.
 But the drive is just part of the experience.
 Taking a walk on the beach with the sound of crashing surf and your hair tossed by the sea breeze is a must.

 You’ll also be drawn to wander the cliffside ruins of Dunluce Castle, admire the stunning views at Carrick-a-Rede, and walk the mysterious Giant’s Causeway.
-No doubt you’ll be tired and hungry at the end of the day but luckily there are plenty of romantic B&B’s and cosy cottages to rest up for the next day’s adventures.
+No doubt you’ll be tired and hungry at the end of the day; luckily there are plenty of cute B&Bs and cosy cottages to rest up for the next day’s adventures.

 Don’t want to drive?
 There are plenty of fab day tours, like this Giant’s Causeway and Game of Thrones Tour (from £35pp)